anand-amon/aoemtl/README.md

 - (b) Autonomy of Experts
 - (c) AoE-MTL

-This implementation corresponds to the model described in the author’s paper, **“AoE-MTL: Gate-Free Expert Selection for Efficient Multi-Task Learning”** available [here](https://doi.org/10.5281/zenodo.17622521)
+This implementation corresponds to the model described in the author’s paper, **“AoE-MTL: Gate-Free Expert Selection for Efficient Multi-Task Learning”** available here.
+(Not available yet)

 ---